drnic/fog_to_terraform/README.md

   :aws_secret_access_key: SECRET
 ```

-A `terraform.tf` file will be created in the current folder with the following command:
+A `terraform.tfvars` file will be created in the current folder with the following command:

 ```
 fog_to_terraform -C path/to/fog.yml student1
 ```

-The output `/path/to/terraform.tf` will look like:
+The output `/path/to/terraform.tfvars` will look like:

 ```hcl
 aws_access_key = "ACCESS"